Yeehawboizzz/FED_BeatBlitz_website/README.md

 # Disclaimer
-If the quiz questions does not load, it might be due to too many requests on the API, just wait or reload.
+If the quiz questions does not load, it might be due to too many requests on the API, please wait or reload.